 Yes.
 However, your solar panel system will produce slightly less energy when the weather is cloudy.
 This is because these systems are dependent on sunlight.
 Therefore, it won’t generate power at night.
 Solar panel systems are still a smart investment regardless of your climate.

 Route 66 Solar is your go-to source for solar projects.
-We take pride in helping thousands of customers save big on their electric bills and even provide 25-year wraparound warranties for our American-made products.
+We take pride in helping thousands of customers save big on their electric bills and even provide 25-year wraparound warranties for our premium installation products.

 If you have any solar energy questions to ask us, we’ll be more than happy to answer them.
 If you’re ready to get started with your project, use our find solar near me search tool today.